Stocks Plunge 10% In Dow's Worst Day Since 1987

+But few parts of the market were immune.
+All 11 sectors of the S&P 500 tumbled, with losses led by the real estate and industrial sectors.
+Even companies that investors thought would reap the benefits of the virus tumbled.
+Clorox ended the day down 6.3%.
+Gilead Sciences, which has started testing a virus treatment, fell 6.1%.

+The steep losses in stocks Thursday underscored that so far, there has been little remedy provided by governments and central bankers that could calm jittery investors.
+After markets resumed trading shortly before 10 a.m. after the second circuit breaker was triggered this week, U.S. stocks plummeted.
+The Fed's announcement sent shares briefly higher before tumbling once again.

-The steep drops across equities Thursday indicated yet again that, even as countries across the globe have stepped up to try to protect the economy, investors remain inclined to sell.
-This week, beyond the Fed's announcement, the European Central Bank announced that it would roll out cheap loans for banks and step-up bond purchases, while President Trump's administration outlined a series of steps to backstop the economy and certain sectors.
+Central banks and governments around the world have tried to step up in recent weeks with efforts to help protect the economy.
+This week, beyond the Fed's announcement, the European Central Bank said that it would roll out cheap loans for banks and step-up bond purchases, while President Trump's administration outlined a series of steps to backstop the economy and certain sectors.

-"Investors are uncertain about the near-term outcome and they're trying desperately to price the risk," said Jeff Mills, chief investment officer of Bryn Mawr Trust.
+"We are beyond the logical, mathematical approach to things," said Steven Dudash, president of Chicago-based IHT Wealth Management.
+"We've got complete overreactions going on because of the fear of the unknown."

+"When you see that, you can't expect to see a logical response to interventions," he said.

-The stock declines followed a dizzying amount of new information about the economic fallout of coronavirus Wednesday night, which sent futures for all three indexes down to their maximum allowed decline of 5%.
-In a span of just a few hours, President Trump announced a 30-day ban on most travel from Europe to the U.S., the National Basketball Association suspended its season indefinitely, and an increasing number of colleges suspended classes.
+The stock declines followed a dizzying amount of new information Wednesday night about the economic fallout of coronavirus.
+In a span of just hours, President Trump announced a 30-day ban on most travel from Europe to the U.S., the National Basketball Association suspended its season indefinitely, and an increasing number of colleges suspended in-person classes.

+U.S. futures tied to all three stock indexes fell to their maximum allowed decline of 5% before trading opened.

 "It's hitting home now in a way that it wasn't a few days ago," he said.

+Some investors were disappointed Mr. Trump didn't clearly articulate details of how he planned to get an economic stimulus package through Congress.
+Meanwhile, there was concern about the lack of coordination between the federal government and the Federal Reserve.

 Outside of the U.S., losses were broad.
-European equities also fell, with the Stoxx Europe 600 shedding 11.5%, putting the pan-continental gauge on course for its worst one-day performance on record.
+European equities also fell, with the Stoxx Europe 600 shedding 11.5%, its worst one-day performance on record.

-The fall for all three U.S. indexes into bear market territory comes just weeks after they each hit all-time highs.
-Since, the indexes have declined more than 25%, while U.S. Treasury yields and oil prices tumbled to historic lows this week.
+The fall for all three U.S. indexes into bear market territory comes just weeks after they each reached all-time-highs.
+The S&P 500 and Nasdaq both slid into a bear market after just 16 trading days.

-By mid-day Thursday, in a sign of increasing investor anxiety, the yield on the 10-Year U.S. Treasury note fell to 0.793%, down from 0.817% the day before.
+Volatility has reverberated across the entire market, with U.S. Treasury yields and oil prices also recently tumbling to historic lows.
+The yield on the 10-year U.S. Treasury finished Thursday at 0.842%, slightly up from the day before.

 "Markets simply don't know what the next steps are in terms of the virus spread," said Edward Park, deputy chief investment officer at Brooks Macdonald.
 "We will see a dip in global growth in Q1 and Q2 and all the fiscal stimulus out there can't avoid that."